rilysh/neko_poster/README.md

 ### Notes
 1. It uses nekos life API, images may be copyrighted by their respective owners.
 2. `random` endpoint includes NSFW images as well.
-3. It's not always that instances uses Mastodon at the backend.
-Frontend and backend for Mastodon is seperated.
+3. It's not always that instances use Mastodon at the backend.
+Frontend and backend for Mastodon are separated.